azadisaryev/iSamsUtilities/index.md

 - Enable/disable automatic loading of iSams MarkBook Paster on mark book pages in iSams

-To access iSamsMBP's Options, right-click on the extension's icon in the Chrome toolbar and select 'Options'.
+To access iSamsMBP's Options, right-click on the extension's icon in the Chrome toolbar and select __'Options'__.
-When automatic loading is disabled, you can still manually start iSamsMBP on a mark book page by right-clicking on the mark book and selecting `iSams MarkBook Paster` item.
+When automatic loading is disabled, you can still manually start iSamsMBP on a mark book page by right-clicking on the mark book and selecting __iSams MarkBook Paster__ item.

 ### Reporting Issues / Feature Requests